Academic Catalog: 2016–2017

 Students are encouraged to express an interest in the nursing major upon application for admission to Gustavus Adolphus College.
 Enrollment in the program is limited and admission is competitive; therefore, early consultation with the department chair, preferably in the first year, is recommended.
 Students are encouraged to request a nursing faculty advisor sometime after the first semester if they intend to pursue the major.

-Conditional acceptance into the Nursing major will become final if students meet the following criteria at the end of the sophomore year: a minimum cumulative GPA of 2.85; successful completion of all nursing prerequisite courses with a minimum GPA of 2.85.
+Conditional acceptance into the nursing major will become final if students meet the following criteria at the end of the sophomore year: a minimum cumulative GPA of 2.85; successful completion of all nursing prerequisite courses with a minimum GPA of 2.85.
 Prerequisites must be taken for a letter grade.
 Students must earn a grade of C or better in all pre-requisite courses.
-Students must be in good academic standing prior to entering the nursing program and throughout the program once admitted.
+Students must be in good standing with the College prior to entering the nursing program and throughout the program once admitted.

 Students who are not conditionally accepted and meet the GPA, interview, and essay/math requirements of the application process will be placed on a waiting list.
 If openings occur, admission will be offered to waiting list students by rank.
 Students on the waiting list may also reapply for admission to the nursing program the following year.
 They will be considered in the next pool of applicants but will not be guaranteed admission because they apply a second time.

 In the event that a student is denied admission to the program by the Department of Nursing and is subsequently unsuccessful in appealing the decision within the department, the student may appeal to an Academic Dean, who will ask for a written statement from both the student and the department prior to rendering a decision.
 The Dean’s decision will be final.